Horncastle Community Larder

 “We’re talking about children that would be fed in school, but probably wouldn’t be fed outside of school.
 People would starve or get into massive debt.”

-Our food bank advent calendar outlines specific items to pick up over the 24 days leading up to Christmas and were designed following discussions with local food banks.
+Our food bank advent calendar outlined specific items to pick up over the 24 days leading up to Christmas and was designed following discussions with local food banks.

-Although it fits the traditional advent calendar model, it can act as a helpful guide all year round.
+Although it fits the traditional advent calendar model, it can be a helpful guide all year round.

 Isabel said: “Picking up the items on the food bank advent calendar will make a massive difference, they’re things that we specifically need around this time of year and don’t typically get donated.